rysuncommunity/rysun-numeasy/README.md

 4. Interpolation: This module facilitates the interpolation of data points, enabling users to represent and analyze data, especially when dealing with irregularly spaced data sets.

+5. Array Utility Functions: This module allow users to work with arrays.
+Users can able to create arrays with evenly spaced elements, arrays with zeros, arrays with ones and arrays with random numbers.

+6. Matrix Library: This module allow users to perform matrix operations such as transpose, addition, multiplication, determinant etc.

 # Licensing

 @rysun/numeasy is distributed under the MIT license.
 This open-source license ensures that users have the freedom to use, modify, and distribute the package in their projects, fostering a vibrant and collaborative development community.